realJohnDoe/Python-8/Eyes/eyes-en.md

 # Tasks

-## 1. Evaluate your own work!
+## Task 1: Evaluate your own work!
 When you answer this, imagine that *you have access to the task* &ndash; so you don't need to know the code by heart.

-**1A.** We have done these parts of the task.
-We understand them and can explain the code to Susanne or in front of the class.
+**1A.** Show what you did to the rest of your group.

-**1B.** We have done these parts of the task *but we do not understand them 100%*.
+**1B.** Are there some parts of the exercise that you do not understand yet?
 Give examples of something you don't understand.

 ## Task 2
 The calculation of scale can be redone so that we get even fewer lines of code.
 Right now we have this code, where there is very little difference between the two code blocks under `if` and `else` respectively: